-- (i) Selecting the actuary, investment manager, asset custodian and auditor in consultation with the management committee and/or the plan sponsor. - (ii) Monitoring the investment manager's performance against any benchmarks or asset limits set in the SIP.
-The investment manager should submit quarterly reports providing this information and well as details of the investment activities undertaken, the plan's overall asset mix and the rate of return on investments. - (iii) Ensuring the Trust Deed and Rules are in compliance with legislation. - (iv) Submitting amendments to the Trust Deed and Rules to the Central Bank for approval and registration and to the Board of Inland Revenue for its approval, where applicable. - (v) Monitoring the remittance of the members' and plan sponsor's contributions to ensure that they are received and are accurate.
+- (i) Selecting the actuary, investment manager17, asset custodian and auditor in consultation with the management committee and/or the plan sponsor. - (ii) Monitoring the investment manager's performance against any benchmarks or asset limits set in the SIP.
+The investment manager should submit quarterly reports providing this information well as details of the investment activities undertaken, the plan's overall asset mix and the rate of return on investments. - (iii) Ensuring the Trust Deed and Rules are in compliance with legislation. - (iv) Submitting amendments to the Trust Deed and Rules to the Central Bank for registration and to the Board of Inland Revenue for its approval, where applicable. - (v) Monitoring the remittance of the members' and plan sponsor's contributions to ensure that they are received and are accurate. - (vi) Ensuring that the actuary and auditor have access to necessary information and are made aware of developments that might materially affect the actuarial valuation and audited financial statements.

-&lt;sup>16 See APPENDIX 1 for the requirements of an investment manager.
+17 See APPENDIX 1 for the requirements of an investment manager.

-- (vi) Ensuring that the actuary and auditor have access to necessary information and are made aware of developments that might materially affect the actuarial valuation and audited financial statements. - (vii) Ensuring that the actuary complies with the relevant standards for completing actuarial valuation reports e.g. the Caribbean Actuarial Association's Standard of Practice APS 1: Pension Schemes Actuarial Valuation Reports which can be found on the Association's website. - (viii) Submitting the actuarial valuation report to the Central Bank no later than nine months after the valuation date.
+- (vii) Ensuring that the actuaries comply with the practice standards that they have cited compliance with in completing actuarial valuation reports.
+An example of a practice standard which the actuaries may cite is the Caribbean Actuarial Association's Standard of Practice APS 1: Pension Schemes Actuarial Valuation Reports which can be found on the Association's website 18. - (viii) Submitting the actuarial valuation report to the Central Bank no later than nine months after the valuation date.
 Copies of the report should also be submitted to the management committee and the plan sponsor. - (ix) Submitting audited annual financial statements to the Central Bank within six months of the pension plan's financial year end.
-The management committee and plan sponsor should also receive copies of the report. - (x) Submitting semi-annual returns to the Central Bank within forty-five days of the period end, i.e., June 30 and December 31. - (xi) Ensuring the orderly wind-up of the pension plan, in accordance with the requirement of the Trust Deed and Rules, and ongoing communication with the members to inform them of the wind-up's progress. - (xii) Informing the Central Bank within fourteen days of the completion of the wind-up that the pension plan has been wound-up and submitting all required information to the Central Bank to cancel the plan's registration.
+The management committee and plan sponsor should also receive copies of the report. - (x) Submitting semi-annual returns to the Central Bank within forty-five days of the period end, i.e., June 30 and December 31. - (xi) Ensuring the orderly wind-up of the pension plan, in accordance with the requirement of the Trust Deed and Rules, and ongoing communication with the members to inform them of the wind-up's progress. - (xii) Informing the Central Bank within fourteen days of the completion of the wind-up that the pension plan has been wound-up and submitting all required information to the Central Bank to cancel the plan's registration19.

-&lt;sup>17 The website address is www.caa.co.bb
+18 The website address is www.caa.co.bb